HomeKnowledgeScience and EnvironmentTypes of Pollution and Its Effects

 • Say a big “NO” to pesticides and GMOs (genetically modified organisms).

 Different materials decompose at different rates.
-How long does it take for these common types of trash to break down?
+How long do these common types of trash take to break down?

 Paper 2-4 weeks